Territories (album): Lyrics

 The band described the lyrics of the album as being influenced by the New Brutalism movement of architecture.

 In a 2010 interview, Hannum described the lyrics on the album:

 They're all kind of based off of [sic] architectural descriptions and this kind of bleak world...The whole first song came from this screed from the 19th century, in England, about industrialization.
 I thought it was really poetic when you kind of edited it down-- things hadn't changed that much.
 I really doubt most progress.
 I think that's really behind a lot of the lyrical content of the record, this doubt of this direction.
 Both André and I were kind of raised around hardcore music that felt that they had all the answers and kind of whacked you over the head all the time with...

 Reception

 Critics generally praised the release.
 Pitchfork described the album as "a kaleidoscope of grays and black, where suffocating sustains and piercing feedback swirl deliberately with crippled blastbeats and mangled shouts."
 Rock-a-Rolla magazine described Territories as "an absolutely flooring album in an age where such things mean less and less."

 Critics praised the contributions of the multiple guest musicians on the album.
-All Music noted that "its obvious that their pooled talents and distinct visions contributed significantly to Territories' oftentimes unique, if at times perplexingly diverse material.
+AllMusic noted that "its obvious that their pooled talents and distinct visions contributed significantly to Territories' oftentimes unique, if at times perplexingly diverse material.
 There's never a dull moment here, that's for sure."